 You can read over 60 five-star reviews and look inside here on Amazon UK:

 It’s also available from Amazon worldwide and from Waterstones and WHSmith online, as well as several other booksellers who sell through Amazon Marketplace.

 10) Are you working on anything new we can look forward to in 2019?

 I’m currently working on creating a programme/course based on the seven steps in my book with a special emphasis on helping divorced women rebuild their lives, as I learned to.
 It’s to be called ‘Learning to Fly Solo: Rebuilding Your Life After Divorce’.
-I have a private Facebook group of the same name so if anyone is interested please request to join me there.
+Please request to join me in my private Facebook group of the same name if you are interested.

 Thank you for taking part in my Authors 40+ blog series Toni!